 In areas where a deep crater is found, bone can often be regenerated.
 Bone graft material (particulated, disinfected bone prepared by an accredited tissue bank) can be adapted to the defect and allow bone to regrow and reattach to your tooth.

 Believe it or not, you're therapy doesn't end after surgery.
 In fact, Periodontal Maintenance in Jacksonville may be the most important of your care!
 Because bacteria continuously grow in your mouth, they mature into a pathologic biofilm after about 90 days or three months.
-This is why Dr. Kuznia and Dr. Storch will usually recommend periodontal maintenance four times a year.
+This is why Dr. Kuznia, Dr. Storch and Dr. Bianco will usually recommend periodontal maintenance four times a year.
 At each visit, your periodontal condition will be closely monitored and oral hygiene instructions will be reinforced.
 After all, this is only four times a year; it's the other 360 days we want to be effective!